 10. Dried fruits

 Thailand is also blessed with exotic tropical fruits, like mangoes, durian, pineapple and the best way to enjoy these fruits all year long is to dehydrate them.
 Dried fruits make the best snacks, especially if they are done right.
 Most companies do not use sugar because the fruits have their own natural sugars.
-If you don’t like it sweet, they also have variations on the spicy.
-Sampaeng Market in Chinatown is the best place to buy dried fruit, but it also available in most supermarkets and shopping centers.
+If you don’t like it sweet, they also have spicy variations.

 11. Crispy Seaweed

-The Japanese would be happy to know that their beloved dried seaweed is a favorite in Thailand too.
-They have given it a Thai twist in terms of flavor and texture.
-So, get a pack or more of crispy seaweed, Tao Kae Noi.
-You can enjoy it in many flavors like wasabi, tom yum, chicken larb and many more.
+The Japanese would be happy to know that their beloved dried seaweed is a favourite in Thailand too.
+They have given it a Thai twist in terms of flavour and texture.
+So,x get a pack or more of crispy seaweed, Tao Kae Noi.
+You can enjoy it in many flavours like wasabi, tom yum, chicken larb and many more.